On the canonical, fpqc, and finite topologies on affine schemes. The state of the art: Abstract

 We then give a ``catalogue raisonn\'e" of examples of finite coverings which separate the canonical, fpqc and fppf topologies.
 The key result is that {\it finite coverings of regular schemes are coverings for the canonical topology, and even for the fpqc topology} (but not necessarily for the fppf topology).
 We discuss a ``{weakly} functorial" aspect of this result.

 ``Splinters" are those affine Noetherian schemes for which every finite covering is a covering for the canonical topology.
-We also investigate their mysterious fpqc analogs, and prove that in prime characteristic, they are all regular.
-This leads us to the problem of descent of regularity by (non-necessarily flat) morphisms $f$ which are coverings for the fpqc topology, which is settled thanks to a recent theorem of Bhatt-Iyengar-Ma.
+We present in geometric terms the state of the art about them.
+We also investigate their mysterious fpqc analogs and prove that, in prime characteristic, they are all regular.
+This leads us to the problem of descent of regularity by (non necessarily flat) morphisms which are coverings for the fpqc topology, which is settled thanks to a recent theorem of Bhatt-Iyengar-Ma.